DCC-Lab/PyTissueOptics/README.md

 ## Limitations

 There are many limitations, as this is mostly a teaching tool, but I use it for real calculations in my research:
+1. It really is not fully tested yet as of 1.0.4, especially with `reflections`.
+Setting all indices to 1.0 is a safe measure to get safe results (but obviously without reflections).
-1. It only uses Henyey-Greenstein because it is sufficient most of the time.
+2. It only uses Henyey-Greenstein because it is sufficient most of the time.
 3. Documentation is sparse at best.
-5. You have probably noticed that the axes on the graphs are currently not labelled.
+4. You have probably noticed that the axes on the graphs are currently not labelled.
 Don't tell my students.
-6. Did I say it was slow?
+5. Did I say it was slow?
 It is approximately 50x slower than the well-known code [MCML](https://omlc.org/software/mc/mcml/) on the same machine.
 I know, and now I know that *you* know, but see **Advantages** below.

 ## Advantages